-The Duke and Duchess of Cambridge will be adding to their family with a third child in 2018, and there's already plenty of buzz about what name they will choose for the new addition.
+The Duke and Duchess of Cambridge will be adding to their family with a third child in April, and there's plenty of buzz about what name they will choose for the new addition.
 Will the couple once again opt for a traditional name like George or Charlotte?
 Or could we see a Prince Westeros or Princess Hermione joining the royal ranks?
 The short answer is that they would never go for a wacky name — because they can't.
 Although there is nothing strictly forbidding them from choosing certain names, it's an accepted rule that when it comes to the offspring of senior royal family members, names will be chosen from a very small pool of options.

 On offer are a selection of historic royal names, although some have fallen out of favor over the centuries.
 In Medieval times it was all about the E's — Egbert, Ethelwulf, Edred, and Edwy — but these days, only Edward remains in royal circulation.
 More likely to be considered are those taken from the last few centuries, which have been recycled time and time again — whether it comes from a monarch or a prince or princess.
 Victoria, Elizabeth, Alice, Alexandra, and Anne have been used over and over for girls, while Henry, Richard, Charles, James, and Albert have always been popular for boys.